Distribution of woodland in Barnsley

 Planted on Ancient Woodland Sites (PAWS).
 These plantations retain ancient woodland features such as undisturbed soil, ground flora and fungi.

+Planning policy.
 The presence of either of these types of ancient woodland site is a material consideration in planning applications.
+Ancient woodland is identified specifically in the National Planning Policy Framework and there is Standing Advice from Natural England and the Forestry Commission.

 How to identify ancient woodland sites

-Old maps and records can determine whether a site contains ancient woodland.
+Old maps and records can determine if a site contains ancient woodland.

 A list of plants characteristic of ancient woodlands in South Yorkshire has been produced by Professor Melvyn Jones.